diovisgood/agrocode/README.md

 ### Score

-Unfortunately, the result was unsatisfying, score on validation set was about **0.41** (the lower - the better), which is even more than in baseline (0.38)!
+Unfortunately, the result was unsatisfying, score on validation set was about **0.41** (the lower - the better), which is even worse than in the baseline (0.38)!

 ### Conclusion